 Mui Borok is the traditional cuisine of Tripura, which includes Berma, a local dried and fermented fish cooked in a blend of spices with no oil, making this dish extremely healthy and nutritious.

 Delhi –Chole bhature

-Indians combine a broad range of ingredients and spices to create enticing, flavorful cuisine that may fulfil one’s appetite while also satisfying one’s taste buds.
-These are fascinated not only by the flavour and aroma of the Indian cuisine offered, but also by its looks.
+Indians combine a broad range of ingredients and spices to create enticing, flavorful cuisine that may fulfill one’s appetite while also satisfying one’s taste buds.
+These are fascinated not only by the flavor and aroma of the Indian cuisine offered but also by its looks.
 Moreover, Some Indian foods may be instantly cooked by anybody, even if they have no prior cooking knowledge.
 Bon Appetit!